SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | SAP Partner | Official relationship with SAP |

-| SAP Integration Certification | Integration Suite knowledge |
+| SAP Integration Certification | Knowledge of Integration Suite |

-| MuleSoft Partner | Anypoint Platform expertise |
+| MuleSoft Partner | Expertise in Anypoint Platform |

 | ISO 27001 | Information security management |

-Key Questions for the Partner
+Key Questions for Your Partner

 - Do you have certified SAP consultants on staff? (not just contractors)